|Following his 1983 graduation from the Benjamin N. Cardozo School of Law

 His is also admitted to the International Criminal Court (ICC) List of Counsel Alan served as Senior Legal Consultant to the Kilolo Defense in the case of The Prosecutor vs. Jean-Pierre Bemba et al. (ICC-01/05-01/13).
-Martindale-Hubbell has again in 2018 honored Alan with the highest possible level of professional excellence - AV Preeminent.
+Martindale-Hubbell has again for 2020 honored Alan with the highest possible level of professional excellence - AV Preeminent.
 This peer review rating reflects a combination of achieving a Very High General Ethical Standards rating and a 5/5 Legal Ability rating.